Build Your

 AI CALLS ATTRIBUTED AND COSTED

 Sales has ChatGPT.
 Marketing has Claude.
 Ops has a Zapier with a Gemini node in it.
-Engineering's on Cursor.
-Finance is quietly pasting into something nobody's audited.
+Engineering uses Cursor.
+Finance is pasting data into a tool nobody has audited.

 Karpathy's LLM OS framing is useful.
 The mistake we keep seeing is buying AI one tool per problem, signed off by whoever asked first, with nothing underneath holding it together.